Ä¢¹½ÊÓÆµÍø

 Purpose

-This section describes the process and protections for students in extraordinary situations where a student is not acting in their own best interest and the College may need to take steps to protect the student and the institution.
+This section describes the processes for support of students in extraordinary circumstances where continued enrollment is not in the best interest of a student and the College.

 Purpose